Wellesley College Notice of Nondiscrimination

 In addition, any Wellesley student who has a question about this Notice or about filing a complaint of conduct prohibited under this Notice may contact the College’s Dean of Students Office.
 Any employee or visitor of the College who has a question about this Notice or about filing a complaint of conduct prohibited under this Notice may contact the College’s Human Resources Office.
 Any faculty member of the College who has a question about this Notice or about filing a complaint of conduct prohibited under this Notice may contact the College’s Office of the Provost.
 Individuals may also seek assistance from the College’s Campus Police Department, and/or the local police, in regard to reporting criminal complaints of sexual misconduct (or other criminal conduct).

 Additionally, individuals may contact the College’s Accessibility and Disability Resources with questions about the College’s process for requesting reasonable accommodations for qualified employees, candidates for employment, students, or applicants for admission to the College who are disabled.

 The contact information for the individuals mentioned in the above paragraph appears at the end of this Notice.

 The College will investigate complaints of violations of conduct prohibited under this Notice that are brought by or against an employee (including faculty) or student.
-To review the College’s comprehensive policy prohibiting discrimination and harassment and procedures for filing a complaint against an employee, see the Policy Against Sexual Harassment and other Unlawful Discrimination, Harassment, and Retaliation.
-To review the College’s procedures for filing a complaint against a student, see the College’s Honor Code and the Student Sexual Misconduct Policy in the Student Handbook.
+To review the College’s comprehensive policy prohibiting discrimination and harassment and procedures for filing a complaint against an employee, see the Policy Against Unlawful Discrimination, Harassment, and Retaliation.
+To review the College’s procedures for reporting sexual misconduct, see the Sexual Misconduct Policy.

 The College, through its Campus Police Department, will assist with and/or conduct investigations of conduct that necessitates its involvement due to allegations of certain criminal conduct.